endre/interview-project/README.md

 Thank you for taking the time to complete this project.
 We are excited that you are considering joining our amazing team.

-## Description and Requirements
+## Weather App Description and Requirements

-* Pick one of the two projects below:
+Build a Ruby on Rails app that calls an external weather service API and displays the data

 * Import a CSS Framework - Use default components as style/design is not a requirement

-* Create a ruby class to handle the API call(s) and the received data.

-* Convert the data into a ruby object before displaying data.

-* AJAX as much as possible

-* RSPEC tests for model and API methods used.

-* Host on Heroku and send us the URL and github repo url

-### Weather App

-Build a Ruby on Rails app that calls an external weather service API and displays the data

 * Use any free weather API of your choosing.
 Here are few options but feel free to use another.
 If the free tier is missing data you need just use another attribute and note it with comments.
   * https://darksky.net/dev
   * https://openweathermap.org/api

+* Create a ruby class to handle the API call(s) and the received data.

+* Convert the data into a ruby object before displaying data.

 * Have the ability to save locations by zip code.
 Then get the weather by saved zip code.